se-panfilov/anarchy-engine/apps/showcases-e2e/README.md

-# Anarchy engine shared package
+# Anarchy engine

-Shared utilities and types for the Anarchy engine.
+E2E tests (for Showcases app of the Anarchy engine).

 ## License